i-m-rishabh/i-m-rishabh/README.md

 You can click the Preview link to take a look at your changes.
 --->
-hello i have changed u man.......ha ha ha.. :>
+hello i have changed u man.......ha ha ha.. :> he man now i have again changing in git-hub now how will u add me up..